Trekking duration: 22 days

 Culture: Different Community with majority of Gurungs, Magars, Chhetri, Brahamn, Tibetan

 Himalayan sights: Mount Sisne 5849m, Mount Api 7132m, Mount Api West 7100m, Mount Saipal 7031m, Mount Rakshya Uda 6593m, Mount Kandey Himchuli 6227m, Mount Buraburi 5387m, Mount Tsokalpo Mount Khang 6556m, Mount Wedge peak 6139m.
 Mount Kangchune 6443m, Mount Bijala Himchuli 6386m, Mount Paltathumba 6157m, Mount Milch Berg 5992m, Mount Hanging Peak 6500m, Mount Kang Peak 6224m, Mount Yaja Peak 5962m., and Mount Dhaulagri rage.

 Most Attraction of the trek: Different Community with majority of Gurungs, Magars, Chhetri, Brahamn and Great Himalayan scenery etc.

 Lakes: Rara Lake 3600m, Dhauli Lake 3200m, Phoksundo Lake 3600m

-DAY 01: Arrival to Kathmandu and check in to the Hotel.
+Day 01: Arrival to Kathmandu & transfer to hotel.

 However, the lams of both Gompas are willing to show you around for a small donation.
 To reach them, look out for a wooden bridge below the village.
 Cross this to the opposite bank of the river and follow the path up through the pine forest past a Chorten.
 The path becomes quite exposed as it cuts across a cliff to reach the sanctuary.